PE & Sports Premium

 - Providing staff with mentoring and resources to teach sport and PE more effectively and embed physical activity/PE across the school.

-This will run alongside the work that our Outdoor Learning Lead (TLR post) and the work we are doing with the Erasmus project this year.
+This will run alongside the work that our Outdoor Learning Lead (TLR post).

 Swimming Competency 2018-2019